kodemore/chocs-api-example/README.md

 python main.py
 ```

 Service should be running on localhost under port `5000`.
-To change the port simply setup
+To change the port simply set
-env variable `$PORT` to desired port.
+env variable `$PORT` to desired value.